emmby/statesmith-simplified/docs/languages/javascript.md

 Now run `statesmith` to generate code for this state machine.

 ```
-% statesmith --lang=js light.puml
+% statesmith --lang=js lightbulb.puml
 ```

 ## View the State Machine

-Open `light.html` in your browser.
+Open `lightbulb.html` in your browser.

 TODO blah blah interact.

 Take a look at the generated files on the disk.
-* `light.html`: A simple simulator that runs your statemachine and allows you to interact with it.
+* `lightbulb.html`: A simple simulator that runs your statemachine and allows you to interact with it.
-* `light.js`: The generated JavaScript state machine.
+* `lightbulb.js`: The generated JavaScript state machine.
 You can include this state machine in your JavaScript apps

-TODO links to examples dir for light.html and light.js
+TODO links to examples dir for lightbulb.html and lightbulb.js

 ## Using the State Machine in your own app